robin-raymond/zax.io/warnings-errors.md

 * `promise-not-deep` (always)
     * `promise` has by-value arguments that should have the `deep` qualifier for parallel processing
 * `unknown-directive` (error)
-    * an directive not prefixed with `x-` was encountered which was not understood
+    * a directive not prefixed with `x-` was encountered which was not understood
 * `unknown-direction-argument` (error)
-    * an directive argument not prefixed with `x-` was encountered which was not understood
+    * a directive argument not prefixed with `x-` was encountered which was not understood
 * `forever` (always)
     * code was detected that appears to run forever
 * `divide-by-zero` (error)